danielbodnar/awesome-stars/README.md

 ## electron

+- [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
+A new version of massCode is available! https://github.com/massCodeIO/massCode.
+A free and open source code snippets manager for developers.
 - [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
 Beautiful.
 - [electron/electron](https://github.com/electron/electron) - :electron: Build cross-platform desktop apps with JavaScript, HTML, and CSS
 - [jcv8000/Codex](https://github.com/jcv8000/Codex) - A free note-taking software for programmers and Computer Science students